staceygillespie/DreamBig/content/dreambox.md

 ### Purchasing the DreamBox in the [US](https://www.createroom.com/?ref=5e41eeaf2e1c4 "US Link"), [UK/EU](https://uk.createroom.com/?ref=5e41eeaf2e1c4 "UK & EU Link"), [Canada](https://ca.createroom.com/?ref=5e41eeaf2e1c4 "Canada Link")

 ### Use the code DREAMBIG to save $100 or £100!

+\** I am an affiliate for Create Room.
+I started this journey as a very happy customer who loves their products.
+I purchased both of my DreamBoxes, my Sew Station and my DreamCart myself.
+Create Room did not give them to me, but they do compensate me every time you use one of my codes or buy through one of my links.
+I will always be honest about what I like about these products and anything else I talk about on my website.